College station (Toronto): Subway infrastructure in the vicinity

 North of the station, the tunnel turns off-street, paralleling Yonge Street to the east.
-South of the station, the subway continues under Yonge Street to Dundas station.
+South of the station, the subway continues under Yonge Street to TMU station.

-In early 2011 the TTC began work to re-install a double crossover south of the station.
+In early 2011, the TTC began work to re-install a double crossover south of the station.
 The crossover will allow trains to turn back at the station, allowing for more flexibility during emergencies.
 The crossover had existed from the day the subway opened until the mid-1980s when it was removed due to financial, maintenance and safety concerns and because it was not regularly used.
 The original crossover was not powered or signaled, meaning that supervisory personnel had to be on scene to manually operate the switches, and ensure safe train passage.
-On November 21, 2020, Automatic Train Control was activated at College station, allowing the crossover to be remotely operated for train turnbacks.
+On November 21, 2020, automatic train control was activated at College station, allowing the crossover to be remotely operated for train turnbacks.

 Nearby landmarks

 Nearby landmarks include the College Park mall, the College Park courts, the Residences of College Park, the Toronto Police Headquarters, and Maple Leaf Gardens.
-Some Toronto Metropolitan University students use this station though the campus is situated closer to the next station, Dundas.